El Pomar Scholarship

 - A letter of recommendation or nomination from your school counselor specifically regarding you and the El Pomar Scholarship.

 Candidates are evaluated on the overall strength of their Colorado College admission application, leadership potential, and engagement in service/public policy activities.
 Your counselor may nominate you for the scholarship; however, nominations are not required.
-All applicants from Colorado, who complete their admission and financial aid applications on time, will be considered for this award.

 - Value of El Pomar Scholarship: tuition, room & board - $59,754 in 2014-15